Gore Mountain (New York)

 Gore Mountain is a mountain located near the village of North Creek in Warren County, New York, of which its peak is the highest point.
 Gore is flanked to the north by South Mountain, and to the southwest by Height of Land Mountain.
-The mountain is the site of the popular Gore Mountain ski resort.
-The mountain is the site of the Gore Mountain Fire Observation Station which was built in 1918.
+The mountain is the site of the Gore Mountain ski resort, and the Gore Mountain Fire Observation Station which was built in 1918.

 History

 Gore mountain gets its name from the word "gore", a tract of land, typically triangular, characteristically arising from survey lines that do not close.
 The mountain remained unsurveyed during early settlement of the Adirondack Mountain region because it was considered valueless to early farmers and loggers.
 It was considered too high and steep for farming and horse drawn logging.
 It remained a "gore" and the name stuck as Gore Mountain.

 Fire tower

 In August 1909, the first fire lookout tower was an 18 ft wooden tower constructed by the Forest, Fish and Game Commission.
 In 1918, the Civilian Conservation Corps replaced it with a 60 ft Aermotor LS40 tower.
 In October 1919, a hurricane caused the tower to fall down, as well as the tower on Hadley Mountain.
 The tower was rebuilt and was opened for the 1920 fire lookout season.
 The fire tower ceased fire lookout operations at the end of the 1988 season, and was officially closed in early 1989.
 The tower still remains but is closed to the public and is used as a communications relay tower.